Shienar/AreaDamage/README.md

 Empty fields in the csv are denoted by a dash ("-").

+UTILS

-This repo also contains a simple C program in the utils folder that generates "output.lua", a commented lua table, from the csv values.
+TableBuilder generates table.lua, a commented lua table containing the information from the csv.

+ScriptBuilder generates a query-script.txt that, when pasted into the "New Script" part of ESOLogs' Query section, will allow you to filter for AOE abilities or non-AOE abilities.